When you think small groups, you score big with kids! Learn how to do a small group ministry well.

 At the same time that Adam came to us, we were making a transition to a large group/small group model.
 We hooked Adam into one of our small groups, and within three months he began to connect to his group, his shepherd, and the other 60 kids attending that hour.
 After a couple of months of Adam plugging into his small group, his dad came to me after church and asked what we were doing with the kids because, for the first time ever, Adam had begun to ask his dad and his shepherd to pray for him and his family.

 “We are still making this transition, but I’m sold on this model and its effectiveness in connecting kids into our ministry, leading them to a relationship with Christ, and allowing them to build healthy relationships with others.
-We have many ‘Adams’ come through our doors, and it’s our vision that we not lose them out the back door.
-For this we’ve chosen a small group format as a tool to connect these kids to the church,” Buchanan says.
+We’ve chosen a small group format as a tool to connect these kids to the church,” Buchanan says.